Tattoo Scars: What Causes Scarring & How To Treat It

 Although it’s generally discouraged to tattoo over fresh scars that are still developing – once a scar is well-formed and settled down, it is definitely possible for a good artist to go over the skin again to try and re-color the area of scarring to better disguise it within the tattoo.

-Sometimes as a last resort, and after coming to the conclusion that you scar isn’t going to fade as much as you would have liked, you can always attempt to disguise the appearance of the scars by applying makeup or skin camouflaging products.
+Sometimes as a last resort, and after coming to the conclusion that your scar isn’t going to fade as much as you would have liked, you can always attempt to disguise the appearance of the scars by applying makeup or skin camouflage products.

-As you can see, while a scarring tattoo is generally rare - it could happen for a few different reasons.
+While a scarring tattoo is generally rare, it could happen for a few different reasons.

-However, by following the advice above, you can hopefully begin to try and eliminate the chance of your own new tattoos scarring in the future.
+However, by following the advice above, you can now begin to try and eliminate the chances of your own new tattoos scarring in the future.

-Unfortunately, tattoo scars are notoriously difficult to completely eliminate, but hopefully with the treatment options mentioned above, you can now attempt to try and reduce the visibility of the scars and look forwards to your tattoo gradually looking better and better as time goes on.
+Unfortunately, tattoo scars are notoriously difficult to completely eliminate, but you can attempt to reduce the visibility of the scars and watch as your tattoo gradually looks better and better as time goes on.